 Choose a Hardware Wallet

 Cybercriminals often use phishing emails to target crypto investors and attempt to take control of their wallets and crypto accounts.
-Using a secure email service with a strong set of anti-phishing protection is an effective way to keep cybercriminals from hacking into your crypto wallet and stealing your digital coins.
+Using a secure email service with strong anti-phishing protection is an effective way to keep cybercriminals from hacking into your crypto wallet and stealing your digital coins.

 Multi-signature is a wallet configuration that requires at least 2 signatures to access funds stored in a crypto wallet.
-Crypto exchanges often use multisig wallets to ensure funds can’t be moved by rogue employees.
-Individual investors can also use a multi-sig wallet to add an extra layer of security to the accounts.
+Crypto exchanges often use multisig wallets to ensure rogue employees can’t move funds.
+Individual investors can also use a multi-sig wallet to add an extra layer of security to their accounts.

-In the last few years, numerous crypto exchanges have been hacked resulting in tens of millions in losses.
-The number of cyberattacks being propagated against cryptocurrency exchanges, wallets, and systems is mind-boggling.
+In the last few years, numerous crypto exchanges have been hacked, resulting in tens of millions in losses.
+The number of cyberattacks propagating against cryptocurrency exchanges, wallets, and systems is mind-boggling.
 There have been attacks by nation-states, terrorist organizations, and hacker groups who use the proceeds to fund their operations.
 Use the aforementioned tips to protect your crypto wallet and safeguard your investment.